notbrood/Calculator-Kotlin/README.md

 ## Description

- A simple calculator for Android in Kotlin
+A calculator made in Kotlin, Android Studio, with basic arithmetic operation to learn about Kotlin and Android Studio

 ## Libs and Techniques